uni-ts/uni-ts/docs/docs/model/best-practices.md

 ## Domain Models

-Each application contains a set of core concepts and rules that makes it distinct from others.
+Each application contains a set of core concepts and rules that make it distinct from others.
 A banking app prevents you from withdrawing more than your balance.
 An e-commerce app won't let you apply more than one discount per order.
 A social platform might restrict who can see your posts.
-While these constraints (also called business logic or business rules) often end up scattered across the codebase a good practice is to get them together into so called **domain models**.
+While these constraints (also called business logic or business rules) often end up scattered across the codebase, a good practice is to bring them together into so-called **domain models**.

 A domain model is a specific kind of a [model](/docs/model/index#what-is-a-model) with the following characteristics: